larixer/docker-js-monorepo/README.md

 # docker-js-monorepo

 Node.js monorepo setup for Docker demo.
 The setup demonstrates how to utilize Docker cache layers and separate container install artifacts (`node_modules` or `pnp` files) from host artifacts.

+The idea.
+During image rebuild the Docker can skip commands if the underlying files were not changed, so to properly utilize Docker cache you want the following structure of your Dockerfile:

+- Copy files that are used by command 1
+- Run command 1
+- Copy files that are used by command 2
+- Run command 2
+- ...

+`Run command 1` will be skipped by Docker if the prior step result yields the same files.

+In the case of JavaScript projects this boils down to:

+- Copy all `package.json` and a lockfile into build image, but only them, not any other files
+- Run install
+- Copy JavaScript source code
+- Compile project
+- ...

+We should be careful to not use platform-specific files inside Docker image, that can potentially confuse JavaScript tools and have negative impact on installation.
+These files should be declared in `.dockerignore`, they will be ignored during copy and should never show up inside the image.
+The example of platform-specific files: `node_modules`, `.yarn/install-state.gz`

 Provided examples:

 - `npm` - npm monorepository